 - A. Procedures.
 Application for a special permit shall be filed in accordance with the rules and regulations of the applicable special permit granting authority and G.L. c.
 40A. - B. Public Hearing.
-The special permit granting authority shall hold a public hearing within sixty-five days of receipt of a special permit application, and shall issue a decision no later than ninety days from the date of the public hearing.
+The special permit granting authority shall hold a public hearing within sixty-five days of receipt of a special permit application, and shall issue a decision no later than ninety days from the close of the public hearing.
 Notification requirements for a public hearing shall be in accordance with G.L. c.
-40A, § 11. - C. Decision Criteria.
+40A, § 11.

+(Amended 5-8-17) - C. Decision Criteria.
 Unless otherwise specified herein, special permits shall be granted by the special permit granting authority only upon its written determination that the adverse effects of the proposed use will not outweigh its beneficial impacts to the town or the neighborhood, in view of the particular characteristics of the site, and of the proposal in relation to that site.
+In making its determination, the special permit granting authority, in additional to any specific factors that may be set forth in other sections of the Zoning Bylaw, shall make findings on all of the applicable criteria specified below:

-The determination shall include findings that all of the following criteria for granting a special permit are met: - 1.
-The use is in harmony with the general purpose and intent of this Zoning Bylaw. - 2.
-The use is in an appropriate location and is not detrimental to the neighborhood and does not significantly alter the character of the zoning district. - 3.
-Adequate and appropriate facilities will be provided for the operation of the proposed use. - 4.
-The proposed use will not be detrimental or otherwise offensive to the adjoining zoning districts and neighboring properties due to the effects of lighting, odors, smoke, noise, sewage, refuse materials, or visual or other nuisances. - 5.
-The proposed use will not cause undue traffic congestion in the immediate area. - 6.
-The proposed use is consistent with the Medway Master Plan. - D. Conditions.
+(Amended 5-8-17) - 1.
+The proposed site is an appropriate location for the proposed use. - 2.
+Adequate and appropriate facilities will be provided for the operation of the proposed use. - 3.
+The proposed use as developed will not create a hazard to abutters, vehicles, pedestrians or the environment. - 4.
+The proposed use will not cause undue traffic congestion or conflicts in the immediate area. - 5.
+The proposed use will not be detrimental to the adjoining properties due to lighting, flooding, odors, dust, noise, vibration, refuse materials, or other undesirable visual, site or operational attributes of the proposed use. - 6.
+The proposed use as developed will not adversely affect the surrounding neighborhood or significantly alter the character of the zoning district. - 7.
+The proposed use is in harmony with the general purpose and intent of this Zoning Bylaw. - 8.
+The proposed use is consistent with the goals of the Medway Master Plan. - 9.
+The proposed use will not be detrimental to the public good.

+- D. Conditions.
 Special permits may be granted with such reasonable conditions, safeguards, or limitations on time or use, including performance guarantees, as the special permit granting authority may deem necessary to serve the purposes of this Zoning Bylaw.
 Such conditions may include but shall not be limited to the following: - 1.
 Deadline to commence construction. - 2.
-Dimensional standards more restrictive than those set forth in Section 6 of this Zoning Bylaw. - 3.
-Limitations on signage, number of vehicles or parking spaces, noise, or hours of operation of construction equipment. - 4.
-Limitation of size, method or hours of operation, extent of facilities, or other operating characteristics of a use.
+Dimensional standards more restrictive than those set forth in Section 6 of this Zoning Bylaw.